open/close all folders

 - Fat Bastard: He betrays Point Man two times and even allows himself plead for his life.
 He is lucky that the player can't shoot him right dead.

-- Fat Slob: His desk is covered in Cheeze Poz bags and soda cans.
+- Fat Slob: His desk is covered in Cheeze Pooz bags and soda cans.

 - Karmic Death: He is shot in the stomach by Harlan Wade after trying to stop him from releasing Alma.
 Although he is still alive for the last time Point Man finds him, he presumably dies when the Origin Facility blows up.

-- Spared by the Adaptation: ...however, the non-canon Extraction Point shows him inexplicably alive after the explosion.
+- Spared by the Adaptation: ...However, the non-canon Extraction Point shows him inexplicably alive after the explosion.
+An Easter Egg lets you finally put a bullet in his brain as he dances to music, at least.

 - You're like free pizza at an anime convention.
 She can smell you.
 And she wants to consume you.